Sawrozzz/Github-automation-bot/README.md

        ✅ Unfollowed user5
        ✅ Unfollow process completed.

-🛡️ Important Notes
+🛡️ Important Notes:

      Ensure your GitHub token has the user:follow scope to follow/unfollow users.
      Use this script responsibly to avoid rate-limiting or violating GitHub's terms of service.